 The future of marketing – make it personal people!

-If you don’t like having your face appear anywhere, then you will have to reconsider your Because this year is the year of the influencer!
+Social media in 2018 – if you don’t like having your face appear anywhere, then you will have to reconsider your Because this year is the year of the influencer!
 It’s official, people want to buy from people.
 Faceless brands and outdated advertising no longer work.
 Today, I bring you the latest global thinking on the future of marketing.

 I’ve just returned from the USA, where I attended the Social Media Marketing World event in San Diego.
 It’s the social media marketing mega conference, where the world’s top experts share the best (and most current) social media marketing techniques.
 With 4,000+ attendees, it was the biggest conference I’ve ever had the pleasure of being part of, and it was a real honour to hob-knob with other social media marketers, just like me!